jimmyskull/LUAunit/README.md

 #### Version 2.0
 Unofficial fork from version 1.3
-- lua 5.2 module style, without global namespace pollution
+- LUA 5.2 module style, without global namespace pollution
 - setUp() may be named Setup() or setup()
 - tearDown() may be named Teardown() or teardown()
 - wrapFunction() may be called WrapFunctions() or wrap_functions()